How are Hungarians’ fights against the Ottomans between 1368-1699 being portrayed in history books outside Hungary?

 The effects of the Ottoman wars were serious…

 Who cares that Hungary was ethnically crippled in the wars between 1368 and 1699 and could not recover from the losses anymore?
 The road to the partition of the country in 1918 has been paved by our staggering casualties.
-It didn’t help either, that the kingdom’s reins of power were firmly taken in the hands of the Habsburgs.
+It didn’t help either, that the kingdom’s reins of power were firmly taken into the hands of the Habsburgs.
 Haven’t they profited the most from the Ottoman wars?

 However, it was not like this in contemporary Europe.
 The Hungarians’ efforts were widely known and acknowledged in Christendom.
 For example, wasn’t it Cardinal Richelieu who said that the heroic last stand of Miklós Zrínyi (Nikola Zrinski) and his Hungarian-Croatian soldiers at the Siege of Szigetvár Castle in 1566 saved our civilization?